awright813/awright813/README.md

 **Skills**: Python /  SQL / ArcGIS / Tableau

-- 🔭 I’m currently working on analyzing magma composition from the 2006 eruption of Augustine Volcano 🌋 with Python
+- 🔭 I’m currently working on analyzing magma composition from Augustine Volcano 🌋 with Python
 - 🌱 I’m learning about machine learning and natural language processing
 - 🤔 I’m looking for help with expanding my data science skillset
 - 💬 Ask me about leveraging data science workflows in geoscience and geospatial technology